UNODC and Youth

 Our Cooperation with the EU

-The European Union is currently contributing to UNODC work to end violence against children and to protect children and youth from the harms of drugs.
+The European Union is currently contributing to UNODC's work to end violence against children and to protect children and youth from the harm of drugs.
 The STRIVE Juvenile project is a flagship example of the EU-UNODC partnership that supports national responses to terrorism and violent extremism affecting children.

 Our Cooperation with Belgium

-Youth, peace and security, promotion of human rights, with particular regard to children and the protection of civilians in crises, especially protection of children in armed conflicts, are considered among the most important elements of Belgium’s foreign policy and peace-building priorities for 2022.
-Belgium’s commitment to the topic was also showed at the UN Working Group on Children and Armed Conflict, which, under its leadership, adopted fifteen consensus texts on how to deal with violations of children's rights in some of the most controversial country dossiers.
+Youth, peace and security, promotion of human rights, with particular regard to children and the protection of civilians in crises, especially protection of children in armed conflicts, are considered among the most important elements of Belgium’s foreign policy and peace-building priorities.
+Belgium’s commitment to the topic was also shown at the UN Working Group on Children and Armed Conflict, which, under its leadership, adopted fifteen consensus texts on how to deal with violations of children's rights in some of the most controversial country dossiers.

 UNODC works alongside its Belgian partners in addressing the risks caused by trafficking in persons, smuggling of migrants, and terrorism, including through joint actions on the ground and support to awareness raising events and sensitization campaigns.